Martín Demichelis: Monterrey

 On 12 August 2024, Mexican club Monterrey appointed Demichelis as their new head coach.
 On 11 May 2025, Demichelis was relieved of his duties.

+Mallorca

+On 26 February 2026, La Liga side Mallorca announced the signing of Demichelis as manager, on a contract until the end of the season.
+Despite collecting 18 points over the final 12 match days, RCD Mallorca was relegated to the Segunda División at the conclusion of the 2025-26 La Liga season.
+On 28 May 2026, Demichelis renewed his contract with Mallorca, now in the Segunda División, until June 2028.

+RB Leipzig

+In June 2026, Demichelis signed with Bundesliga side RB Leipzig.

 Personal life

 Demichelis also holds an Italian passport.
 He and his wife, model Evangelina Anderson, have a son and two daughters.
 On 19 February 2019, a group of burglars broke into his house in Spain, stealing cash and jewellery before he chased them out.